How Much is Managed IT in Phoenix 2023? (And Why?)

 According to Andrulis, “The more users, the more support is needed.
 Based on our stats across 6,000 users, it takes about one to one and a half hours of support per user, per month.”

-Some MSPs charge per workstation (aka per device) instead of per user.
+Some MSPs charge per workstation (or per device) instead of per user.
 If your company has strictly one device per user, MSPs charging per workstation is cheaper.

-But if you have multiple devices for a single user, a per-user charge is more practical.
+However, a per-user charge is more practical if you have multiple devices for a single user.

 Also, count all mobile devices or tablets in your network, especially if you have a Bring Your Own Device (BYOD) policy.
 Some MSPs offer a separate Mobile Device Management (MDM) service for any tablets or phones on your network.